waiyulam/Java-Notes/README.md

 ### Dynamic Programming and memoization
 --------------------------------------------------------------------------------------------------------
-#### Dynamic Programming: Recognize the pattern/formula for a dp problem
+#### Dynamic Programming Intro : Recognize the pattern/formula for a dp problem
 Dynamic Programming is mainly an optimization over plain recursion.
 Wherever we see a recursive solution that has repeated calls for same inputs, we can optimize it using Dynamic Programming.
 The idea is to simply store the results of subproblems, so that we do not have to re-compute them when needed later.
 This simple optimization reduces time complexities from exponential to polynomial.
 Now one of the most important study material for DP.
 How many of us know that a dynamic programming is nothing but a **topological sort of problem dependency directed acyclic graph** which means if you can generate a *test case for a DP problem that has a cycle then that DP solution will fail for that cyclic graph*.
 If some problem instances can be seen as pieces of other problem instances, we can store our work along the way to avoid doing the same work.
 One way to think of DP is "careful/clever brute force" while trying out all possible solutions and get polynomial time if do it carefully.
 Then **DP = "GUESSING" + "RECURSION" + "MEMOIZATION"**.
 The main challenge for using DP paradigm is to identify the subproblems and guess the possible solution for part of the problem.
 To know all of this cool things and understand DP really good then study: